-View menu item Description Show Workflow Window By selecting or deselecting this menu item the Workflow Menu is displayed or hidden (see 10).
-Show Information Window By selecting or deselecting this menu item the Information Window is displayed or hidden (see 11.3).
+View menu item Description Show Workflow Window By selecting or deselecting this menu item the Workflow Menu is displayed or hidden (see 7.1).
+Show Information Window By selecting or deselecting this menu item the Information Window is displayed or hidden (see 7.3).
 Standard Font Size, Large Font Size, Select one of these menu items to specify the size of the font to be used in BESA Connectivity.
-Extra Large Font Size Settings Allows adjusting the color map used in 2D time-frequency and connectivity displays - separately for the case of sequential data and diverging data.
+Extra Large Font Size The following themes can be selected from the Themes menu item: BESA Standard: the main window has a sandy background.
+BESA White: the main window has a white background.
+Settings The colormap used in 2D time-frequency and connectivity displays can be adjusted using the following menu items - separately for the case of sequential data and diverging data: Sequential Colormap: Standard, Blue to Red Diverging Colormap: Standard, Rainbow, Viridis, White to Red

-12.2.4.
+8.2.4.
 Export Menu

 The Export menu can be used for exporting vector graphics (.eps), scalable vector graphics (.svg) or bitmap images (.png) of the Main Window, of the detail windows, or of a combination of all windows.
-For 3D visualization in the Connectivity workflow (see 15.4.1), the connectivity changes over time can be exported as video (.mpg).
+For 3D visualization in the Connectivity workflow (see 11.4.1), the connectivity changes over time can be exported as video (.mpg).